vishvajeet-dubey/gitnote/a02-sql/BigSerial.md

     class VARCHAR(100) NOT NULL
 );

--- inserting sample record, as id is bigserial no no INSERT INTO test.students (name, class) VALUES
+-- inserting sample record, as id is bigserial no need to pass the value while inserting it will auto increment.
+INSERT INTO test.students (name, class) VALUES
 ('Alice Johnson', 'Mathematics'),
 ('Bob Smith', 'Physics'),